 Certifications are not always obtained prior to job application.
 Many employers are already offering certifications to existing employees to boost employee investment and drive more innovation and career pathway growth within their respective organizations.

-- Supply (# of Certificates Below Bachelor's conferred 2021) - Core Demand (# of Entry-level Job Postings for Directly Related Certificates - Expanded Demand (# of Entry-level Job Postings for Directly and Partially Related)
+Expanded Demand (# of Entry-level Job Postings for Directly and Partially Related)

+Core Demand (# of Entry-level Job Postings for Directly Related Certificates